Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Statistical Testing

-To evaluate whether two correlations obtained from the same set of texts differ significantly, we use the \textit{test for overlapping correlations based on dependent groups} implemented in the \texttt{cocor.dep.groups.overlap} function of the \texttt{cocor} package \citep{diedenhofen2015cocor}.
+To evaluate whether two correlations obtained from the same set of textual units differ significantly, we use the \textit{test for overlapping correlations based on dependent groups} implemented in the \texttt{cocor.dep.groups.overlap} function of the \texttt{cocor} package \citep{diedenhofen2015cocor}.
 The description of the test in the official documentation of \texttt{cocor}:

 \begin{quote} Performs a test of significance for the difference between two correlations based on dependent groups (e.g., the same group).
 The two correlations are overlapping, i.e., they have one variable in common.
 The comparison is made between $r_{jk}$ and $r_{jh}$.
 The function tests whether the correlations between $j$ and $k$ ($r_{jk}$) and between $j$ and $h$ ($r_{jh}$) differ in magnitude. \end{quote}